backstage/backstage/docs/auth/auth-backend-classes.md

             ...
 ```

-## Technical Notes
+## Implementing Your Own Auth Wrapper

+The core interface of any Auth wrapper is the `AuthProviderRouteHandlers`
+interface.
+This interface has 4 methods corresponding to API described in the
+initial section.
+Any Auth Wrapper will have to implement this interface.

+When initiating a login, a pop-up window is created by the frontend, to allow
+the user to initiate a login.
+This login request is done to the `/start`
+endpoint which is handled by the `start` method.

+The `start` method re-directs to the external auth provider who authenticates
+the request and re-directs the request to the `/frame/handler` endpoint, which
+is handled by the `frameHandler` method.

+The `frameHandler` returns a `html` response, containing a script that does a
+`postMessage` to the frontend's window containing the result of the request.
+The
+`WebMessageResponse` type is the message sent by the `postMessage` to the
+frontend.

+A `postMessageResponse` utility function wraps the logic of generating a
+`postMessage` response that ensures that `CORS` is successfully handled.
+This
+function takes an `express.Response`, a `WebMessageResponse` and the URL of the
+frontend (`appOrigin`) as parameters and return a `HTML` page with the script
+and the message

-### OAuthEnvironmentHandler
+### OAuth wrapping Interfaces.

+Each OAuth external provider is supported by a corresponding `Passport`
+strategy.
+For a generic OAuth2 provider, passport has a `passport-oauth2`
+strategy.
+The strategy class handles the implementation details of working with
+each provider.

+Each strategy is wrapped by a `OAuthHandlers` interface.

+This interface cannot be directly used as an `express` HTTP Request handler.

+To do so, `OAuthHandlers` are wrapped in a `OAuthAdapter`, which implements the
+`AuthProviderRouterHandlers` interface.

+#### Env

-The concept of an "env" is core to the way the auth backend works.
+The concept of an `env` is core to the way the auth backend works.
 It uses an
 `env` query parameter to identify the environment in which the application is
 running (`development`, `staging`, `production`, etc).
-Each runtime can support
+Each runtime can
-multiple environments at the same time and the right handler for each request is
+simultaneously support multiple environments at the same time and the right
-identified and dispatched to based on the `env` parameter.
-All
+handler for each request is identified and dispatched to, based on the `env`
-`AuthProviderRouteHandlers` are wrapped within an `OAuthEnvironmentHandler`.
+parameter.

+`OAuthEnvironmentHandler` is a utility wrapper for an `OAuthHandlers` that
+implements the `AuthProviderRouteHandlers` interface while supporting multiple
+`env`s.

-To instantiate multiple OAuth providers for different environments, use
+To instantiate OAuth providers (the same but for different environments), use
 `OAuthEnvironmentHandler.mapConfig`.
 It's a helper to iterate over a
 configuration object that is a map of environment to configurations.
 See one of
 the existing OAuth providers for an example of how it is used.